Jrivera239/Professional-Readme-Generator/README.md

 # Professional-Readme-Generator
-In this README generator you will be able to interact with the console log to generate a README file after answering the questions given.
+In this README generator you will be able to interact with the console log to generate a README file after answering the questions given with node.js.
 Once the given questions are answered, your README will have the information which you have provided in it.